arduino/compile-sketches/README.md

 ### `enable-deltas-report`

 Set to `true` to cause the action to determine the change in memory usage and compiler warnings of the compiled sketches.
 If the workflow is triggered by a `pull_request` event, the comparison is between the pull request branch and the tip of the pull request's base branch.
 If the workflow is triggered by a `push` event, the comparison is between the pushed commit and its immediate parent.
+The deltas will be displayed in the GitHub Actions build log.
 This may be used with the [`arduino/actions/libraries/report-size-deltas` action](https://github.com/arduino/actions/tree/master/libraries/report-size-deltas).
+Default `false`.

+### `enable-warnings-report`

+Set to `true` to cause the action to record the compiler warning count for each sketch compilation in the sketches report.
 Default `false`.

 ## Example usage